ga-dc/wdi5-project4/readme.md

 > These will be updated throughout the next two weeks, so be sure to check for updated checkpoints

 ### Tuesday HW (26 May)
-SUBMIT your project idea as an issue to THIS repo before 9:00 AM Wednesday.
+SUBMIT a three-sentence, 30-second pitch of your project idea as an issue to THIS repo before 9:00 AM Wednesday.